stephenieorr0423/battery_test_manual/Charge Cycling Test User Manual.typ

 == Warning
  Never leave a lithium-ion battery unattended during the test.
 In case of swelling, venting, or rapid temperature increase (>45°C in < 10 Seconds), immediately stop the test and remove the battery to a fire-safe location.

+= Over-Charge and Over-Discharge process

+The purpose of overcharging and overdischarging a battery is to test the behavior, saftey mechanisms, and limits of a lithium-ion battery.
+This test will simulate the scenario of a charger malfunction, user error, or system malfunction.
+The results of this test include thermal and electrical stability under abnormal operating conditions, activation of protective circuitry i.e. PTCs, CID, BMS FETs (still need to research), onset of thermal runaway or venting events, mechanical deformation like swelling or rupture, and degradation in capacity, voltage response, and internal impedance.

+== Equipment for Safety
+This test should take place in a controlled lab the has the following equipment.
+- Fire Suppression System (Class D dry power extinguisher)
+- Fume Extraction Hood or sealed thermal containment box
+- Thermal Runaway Detection System (thermocouple arrays, IR camera monitoring)
+- Blast Sheild or Explosion-Proof Chamber
+- PPE: Face sheild, flame-resistant lab coat, gloves

+== Equipment and Instrumentation
+Programmable DC Power Supply : The purpose of this is to apply constant or controlled overvoltage during overcharge testing

+Programmable Electronic Load : The purpose of this is to drain the battery during overdischarge with precise control

+Battery Analyzer (e.g., Arbin, MACCOR) : The purpose of this is that it performs cycle control, data logging, and abuse testing sequences

+Multimeter/Data Acquisition System : The purpose of this is to give real time voltage and current measurements

+Thermocouples or IR Camera : The purpose of this is to give surface temperature monitoring at multiple battery locations

 = Procedure
 == Set up